DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 #### Query Details

-In between the curly brackets, we can see three lines to describe the query we want to execute:
+In between the curly brackets in the query above, we can see three lines to describe the query we want to execute:
 1. VALUES ?disease {wd:Q188874}
 1. ?variant wdt:P3358 ?disease ; # P3358 Positive prognostic predictor
 1. wdt:P3433 ?gene . # P3433 biological variant of